Genesis 30:9-13. Zilpah, the handmaiden or servant of Leah, bore two sons to Jacob, named Asher and Gad.

-It was the custom of those times if the wife was barren.
-Then a another woman would bare children for her.
+It was the custom of those times, if the wife was barren, then another woman, a servant, would bear children for her.

-Zilpah was not from the family of Laban but a servant in the extended household.
+Zilpah was not from the family of Laban, but was a servant in the extended household.

 9 When Leah saw that she had stopped bearing children, she took her woman servant Zilpah and gave her to Jacob as a wife.
 10 Leah’s servant Zilpah bore a son to Jacob, 11 and Leah exclaimed, “How fortunate!”
 So she named him Gad.

 12 Later, Leah’s servant Zilpah bore a second son for Jacob.
 13 She said, “How happy I am, because women will call me happy!”
 So she named him Asher.

 - Jacob dreams about a ladder and angels at Bethel

 - Jacob marries Rachel the daughter of Laban

 - Leah the older sister of Rachel

 - Jacob flees with his family from Laban